 In this article, we show you how to run a disaster recovery drill for an on-premises machine to Azure, using a test failover.
 A drill validates your replication strategy without data loss.

-This is the fourth tutorial in a series that shows you how to set up disaster recovery to Azure for on-premises VMware VMs.
+This is the fourth tutorial in a series that shows you how to set up disaster recovery to Azure for on-premises VMware VMs, or Hyper-V VMs.

 This tutorial presumes that you've completed the first three tutorials: